The crawl, walk, run approach to launching your SMS marketing strategy

 Overcoming SMS marketing barriers—and fears

 Of course, adding new channels to your marketing mix is no easy feat.
-You always need a sound implementation strategy, as well as a measurement plan to understand and maximize your return on investment (ROI).
+You always need a sound implementation strategy, as well as a measurement plan to understand and maximise your return on investment (ROI).

 SMS marketing is often seen as scary due to its strict compliance rules and regulations, which differ based on region.
 “Some brands are fearful about starting with SMS because they’re concerned if they send a customer a text they will get sued,” says Josh Mendelsohn, director of product marketing at Klaviyo.